 Bo Xilai, who has since been sentenced to life in prison, was actively involved in the persecution of Falun Gong.

-Von Hagens’s plastination factory was situated in close proximity to the three prison camps—Masanjia, Longshan, and Shenxin—which are home to political detainees and Falun Gong practitioners.
+Von Hagens’s plastination factory was situated in close proximity to the three prison camps—Masanjia, Longshan, and Shenxin—where political detainees and Falun Gong practitioners are being illegally detained.